Bernoulli property of subadditive equilibrium states: Preliminaries

 \end{prop}

-Finally, we give a formal definition of the Bernoulli property. \begin{defn} Given a finite set $S$ equipped with a measure $\nu$, we say the dynamical system $(S^{\N_0},\s,\nu^{\N_0})$ is a \textit{Bernoulli shift}.
-We say that an invariant measure $\mu \in \M(f)$ is \textit{Bernoulli} if $(X,f,\mu)$ is measurably isomorphic to a Bernoulli shift. \end{defn}
+Finally, we give a formal definition of the Bernoulli property. \begin{defn} Given a finite set $S$ equipped with a probability measure $\nu$, we say the dynamical system $(S^{\mathbb{Z}},\s,\nu^{\mathbb{Z}})$ is a \textit{Bernoulli shift}.
+We say that $(X,f,\mathcal{B},\mu)$, where $\mu\in\M(f)$ is an invariant measure, is \textit{Bernoulli} if $(X,f,\mathcal{B},\mu)$ is measurably isomorphic to a Bernoulli shift. \end{defn}